GoogleCloudPlatform/cloud-sql-proxy/README.md

-The Cloud SQL Proxy allowes a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.
-It works by opening unix sockets on the local machine and proxying connections to the associated Cloud SQL instances when the sockets are used.
+The Cloud SQL Proxy allows a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.
+It works by opening unix/tcp sockets on the local machine and proxying connections to the associated Cloud SQL instances when the sockets are used.

 cloud_sql_proxy takes a few arguments to configure: